Street Fit Scotland is an organisation created organically from a clear need, as our founder and CEO Michelle Reilly explains:

 “I’ve worked with the homeless population for many years and I am often asked how I managed to stay so energetic and positive even on tough days when hearing traumatic stories of how the people have found themselves homeless.
 Every time I am asked, I would answer the same way – exercise gives me the mental and physical strength to meet each day with a smile.

 In my previous frontline role working in hostels I started to take groups to the local gym as the residents were showing real enthusiasm to work out with me.
 The impact was phenomenal, so I built relationships with the coaches at the local gym and they delivered 2-3 weekly sessions for us.
 I’d like to thank Ross and Fraser for their support at the very beginning of my journey.
 The positive impact on everyone was immediately evident – it was so great to see!
 I began to get a core group of people wanting to come every week and it basically snowballed from there.
-I knew I was onto something so I set up Street Fit Scotland – and five years on we are a thriving service.
+I knew I was onto something so I set up Street Fit Scotland – and six years on we are a thriving service.

 This began as a passion project for me but as the years have gone on it is clear there is real proven benefits to using exercise as means to combat long-term homelessness.
 Those who attend our classes regularly report enormous benefits to their mental and physical health.
 Having something positive to build healthy relationships around has created a great support network for our beneficiaries which is invaluable in a community filled with negative influences.
 The structure and routine involved with showing up each session influences other aspects of their lives too.